zhaojun83/SourceCoin-Legacy/README.md

 Download the miner from the source code.

 ## Running the Miner
 Download the .py file and run it in python.
-It's that easy!
+Then install requirements.txt
+`pip install -r requirements.txt`

 # Security and Fairness
 The server handles all timing and reward logic to prevent cheating.